 Basically, solubility increases with temperature.
 It is the case for most of the solvents.
 The situation is though different for gases.
 With increase of the temperature they became less soluble in each other and in water, but more soluble in organic solvents.

-Solid and liquide solutes
+Solid and liquid solutes

 As for gasses the Henry's law states that solubility of gas is directly proportional to the pressure of this gas.
-This is mathematically presented as: p = kc, where k is a tempreture dependent constant for a gas.
-A good proof of Henry's law can be observed when opening a bottle of carbonated dring.
+This is mathematically presented as: p = kc, where k is a temperature dependent constant for a gas.
+A good proof of Henry's law can be observed when opening a bottle of carbonated drink.
 When we decrease the pressure in a bottle, the gas that was dissolved in the drink bubbles out of it.

-Stirring increares the speed of dissolving
+Stirring increases the speed of dissolving

 Stirring does not have an affect on solubility of a substance, but everyone knows that if he puts sugar in his tea and does not stir, it will not dissolve.
 Actually, if we left the tea to stand for a long enough time, the sugar would dissolve.
 Stirring only increases the speed of the process - it increases move of the solvent what exposes solute to fresh portions of it, thus enabling solubility.
 As molecules in liquid substances are in constant move, the process would take place anyway, but it would take more time.